-The Honourable James S. Cowan is Leader of the Opposition in the Senate.
+The Honourable James S. Cowan is Leader of the Senate Liberals.

 A native and resident of Halifax, Senator Cowan studied at Dalhousie University where he obtained his Arts and Law degrees.
 He then attended the London School of Economics, receiving a Master of Laws degree.
 In 2009, Dalhousie University awarded him the degree Doctor of Laws (honoris causa).